Released on November 10, 2023

-On Thursday, September 21 at approximately 8:08 a.m. the Saskatchewan Serious Incident Response Team (SIRT) received a notification from the Saskatoon Police Service (SPS) regarding an incident that had occurred in the early morning in that community.
+On Thursday, November 9 at approximately 12:38 p.m., the Saskatchewan Serious Incident Response Team (SIRT) received a notification from the Saskatoon Police Service (SPS) regarding an incident that had occurred that morning in Saskatoon.

 SIRT's Civilian Executive Director accepted the notification as within SIRT's mandate and directed an investigation by SIRT.

-Immediately following the notification, a SIRT team consisting of the Civilian Executive Director and four SIRT investigators was deployed to begin their investigation.
-A community liaison will also be appointed pursuant to S.91.12(1)(a) of The Police Act, 1990.
+Immediately following the notification, a SIRT team consisting of the Civilian Executive Director and four SIRT investigators were deployed to begin their investigation.
+A community liaison has been appointed pursuant to S.91.12(1)(a) of The Police Act, 1990.

 SIRT's investigation will examine the conduct of police during this incident, including the circumstances surrounding the man's arrest and the cause of his injury.
-SPS will maintain responsibility for the investigation into the man and his actions.
+SPS will maintain responsibility for the investigation into the original inciting offenses.
 No further information will be released at this time.
 A final report will be issued to the public within 90 days of the investigation ending.

 SIRT's mandate is to independently investigate incidents where an individual has died or suffered serious injury arising from the actions of on and off-duty police officers, or while in the custody of police, as well as allegations of sexual assault or interpersonal violence involving police.